 Established in 1989, the Asian American Studies Resource Center serves both Cornell and the surrounding Ithaca community.
 Library materials and media pertaining to Asian America are available for study, research, and viewing.
-The AASP collection includes over 1200 books, journals, periodicals, and music and over 300 films and is searchable online.
+The AASP collection includes over 3000 books, journals, periodicals, music recordings, and films and is searchable online.
 Books and videos are available for loan to the Cornell community.

 Our study lounge is available for reading, group study, organization meetings, film screenings, or just hanging out between classes.
 We also have a conference room available by reservation.
 Our computer lab, shared with the Latina/o Studies Program, has 8 computers, two laser printers, and a copier for student use.
 Printers are outfitted with the Net-Print system for limited free printing for students.